actuary492/actuary492.github.io/_posts/ 2025-01-10-statistics.md

 A hypothesis that states something about a population is true or not.
 If a hypothesis is not true, there should be an alternative hypothesis.
 Therefore through hypothesis testing, we attempt to either accept one hypothesis while rejecting the other.
 We normally call the two hypotheses as the null hypothesis and the alternative hypothesis.

 This is done by incorporating statistical tests that can help aid in forming such conclusion.
 Of course, there is a chance that we do not arrive at the correct conclusion, such as when one rejects the null hypothesis given the null hypothesis is true, or accepting the null hypothesis when the null hypothesis is false.
 This is called the type I error and type II error respectively.
-A $\text{type I error}$ is considered to be more serious than a $\text{type II error}$, hence statistical testing is based on trying to limit the probability of making a type I error to some level called the significance level ($\alpha$).
+A $\text{type I error}$ is considered to be more serious than a $\text{type II error}$, hence statistical testing is based on trying to limit the probability of making a $\text{type I error}$ to some level called the significance level ($\alpha$).

 ## p-value as a Statistical Concept for Statistical Testing